 Dont Stop Now

-has been 6 weeks since we started our social media campaign.
-After the initial
+It has been 6 weeks since we started our social media campaign.
+After the initial surge our engagement continues to rise but at a steadier pace so

 please don’t stop now!

-to grow rice" is far reaching.
+It is vital that our members continue to share with their extended networks so that the facts about why 'Australia is the best country in the world to grow rice" is far reaching.
 What is really important about growing our following is that when we post other important messages about our current fight for water they are heard by a larger audience.

-On both Facebook and twitter the most popular post in
+On both Facebook and twitter the most popular post in this period has been about water efficiency in rice growing:

-have improved their water efficiency by 60% in the past 15 yrs.
-Water use per
+"Australian rice growers have improved their water efficiency by 60% in the past 15 yrs.
+Water use per hectare continues to decline because of our commitment to best management practices and the development of high yielding rice."

-most far-reaching posts in this period were about our President, Rob Massina featuring on radio programs; both local and urban, with links to the
+The next most far-reaching posts in this period were about our President, Rob Massina featuring on radio programs; both local and urban, with links to the interviews.
+Rob talked openly about the need for a water allocation to grow rice in this coming season, and the consequences of not having it.

 After that was the post about the RGA seeking water allocations for our growers.